ArronBeale/CI_PP2_Decrypt/README.md

 - A score for the player.
 - A rules section to view game rules.
 - Intuitive gameplay.
-- An option to leave feedback.
+- An option to contact.
-- AN option to change difficulty.
+- An option to change difficulty.

 ### User Stories